Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

 #### Restart the upstream flow after an exception

-Some operations may fail temporarily, such as a network request that loses connection.
+Some operations may temporarily fail, such as a network request that loses its connection.
 For these cases, you can use the [`.retry()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/retry.html) operator to restart the upstream flow after an exception.

 The `.retry()` operator receives an exception and restarts collection when its lambda returns `true`, up to the specified number of retries.